GauravWalia19/Algorithms-and-Data-Structures/docs/complexity.md

 # [:arrow_left:](../README.md) COMPLEXITY

+Complexity tells us how much complex of an Algorithm.

+## :octocat: TYPES OF COMPLEXITY

+There are two types of Complexities:

+### :rocket: 1.
+TIME COMPLEXITY

+Time Complexity tell about **how much time an algorithm will take to solve the problem**.

+### :rocket: 2.
+SPACE COMPLEXITY

+Space Complexity tells about **how much memory an algorithm will take to solve the problem**.

 ## :octocat: RELATION OF ORDER AND TYPE OF COMPLEXITY

  SNo. | Order of complexity | Type of complexity | Best(*******) / Worst(*)